-Managers: Danila Dias (SNC-Lavalin) Tania Muguet (SNC-Lavalin) Altab Hossain (MIST)
+Managers: Danila Dias (SNC-Lavalin) and Tania Muguet (SNC-Lavalin)

-Children of the 21st century are growing up in a completely new environment.
-The era of information, rapid communication and social media allows kids to learn earlier and faster in a world where ideas compete for attention through their eyes and into their sharp little minds.
-Knowing we live in this new setting – which presents both positive and negative sides in terms of mind shaping and life direction – we believe society faces an epic challenge when it comes to communicating with and encouraging kids (especially girls), into pursuing STEM and technical careers.
-But the deeper question is: are we effectively influencing young people in positive and encouraging ways on the issues of nuclear science and technology, innovation, clean energy, STEM careers and work gender balance?
-Our goal here is to open a channel where we can discuss and start developing innovative, sustainable and low cost ways to consistently communicate with children and truly stimulate them to explore a field we know is vital for the future of our planet (and everyone in it!).
+The era of information, rapid communication and social media presents both positive and negative sides, posting new challenges when it comes to communicating with the public.
+Are we effectively influencing people in encouraging ways on the issues of nuclear science and technology, innovation, clean energy, STEM careers and work gender balance?
+The goal of this workshop is to discuss and develop innovative, sustainable, and low cost ways to consistently communicate with kids and adults to stimulate them to explore a field we know is vital for the future of our planet.